-Our day starts with an 8am meeting and orientation in Redding, California.
+Our day starts this morning with a meeting and orientation in Redding, California.
 We then hop aboard a provided shuttle for a two-hour drive to the northeast corner of Lassen Volcanic National Park, where our trek begins.
 Our trail hugs the shores of Butte Lake, which was shaped by underwater lava fields and continues to be fed by nearby Snag Lake, where we set up camp for the evening.
 Lunch & dinner included.

 Backpacking: 5.5 miles, Elevation gain/loss: minimal; Van transfer: 2 hours

 Today’s hike takes us deep into the peaceful corners of Lassen Volcanic National Park.
-We’ll stroll through fragrant pine forests and enjoy glimpses of Lassen Peak along the way.
+We’ll stroll through uniquely beautiful areas that perfectly display the resilience of nature, while enjoying glimpses of Lassen Peak along the way.
 Known as a region rich in human and cultural history, our guides will also share insight into the lives of the Indigenous Americans, emigrants and pioneers who left their mark on the area.
 At the end of the day we’ll tuck into warm sleeping bags and fall asleep under a sky overflowing with stars.
 All meals included.

 Backpacking: ~7 miles, Elevation gain/loss: + 900’ / - 900'